Tennis ace Boris Becker recalls prison loneliness, friends

 Still, Becker said he ”it could have been much worse.”

-After retiring from professional tennis in 1999, the six-time Grand Slam champion worked as a coach, television pundit, investor and celebrity poker player.
+After retiring from professional tennis in 1999, the six-time Grand Slam champion worked as a coach and television pundit while also engaging in a wide range of investments and celebrity poker games.

-Now he hopes to turn a new page and avoid the mistakes he made in the past — many of which he blamed on laziness and bad financial advice received from others that led to his 2017 bankruptcy.
+Now he hopes to turn a new page and avoid the mistakes he made in the past – many of which he blamed on laziness and bad financial advice received from others.

-“It’s up to me to keep going down that path and stay true to myself,” he said.
-“I believe prison was good for me.”

-Becker said he and partner Lilian De Carvalho Monteiro likely won’t stay in Germany, where privacy is hard to maintain.
-Instead, he suggested Miami or Dubai might become his next home.
+”For years I made mistakes, I had false friends,” he said. ”I think this time in prison brought me back.”

-But the former world No. 1’s time outside the limelight probably won’t last long.

-Organizers of the annual Berlinale said Tuesday that next year’s film festival will feature the premiere of an as-yet untitled documentary about Becker by Oscar-winning director Alex Gibney, with a red carpet appearance by the protagonist likely.
+Becker’s time outside the limelight likely won’t last long.
+Organizers of the annual Berlinale said Tuesday that next year’s film festival will feature the premiere of an as-yet untitled documentary about Becker by Oscar-winning director Alex Gibney.